Comprehensive Mental Health Service

 Mental health assessments and interventions for young children are sometimes best provided in the child’s home or school setting.
 SecurePath is a comprehensive mental health service for young children in Wake County provided at the child’s home or preschool.
 Our staff offers mental health assessments, interventions, and therapy for children ages birth to five and their parents who need help with their child’s social, emotional, or developmental challenges.
+Clinicians focus on parent-child relationship and strong attachment.
 Services are provided in English and Spanish.

 - Behavior and discipline challenges